St. Xavier's Church, Peyad: Parish history

 The church claims its origin to the pre-independence days.
 Rev.Fr.John Damisien, the father of Neyyattinkara mission, founded in 1901, founded Kundamanbhagam Mission which was under control of the parish of Palayam.
-Further missionary work, by Rev.Fr.Gregory O.C.D and Rev.Fr.Pascasious O.C.D resulted in the beginning of the church's construction in 1904 at Kundamanbhagam.
+Further missionary work, by Rev.Fr.Gregory OCD and Rev.Fr.Pascasious OCD resulted in the beginning of the church's construction in 1904 at Kundamanbhagam.
 Missionaries of Carmelite belonging to the Asters Province in Belgium helped.
 Though the region was remote, the feast of St. Sebastian attracted believers.
 Furthermore, records reveal that Dr. Alosious Maria Benzigar, the Bishop of Quilon visited Kundamanbhagam mission and upon his suggestion the missionaries rebuilt the church of St. Francis Xavier at Peyad.

-It bears a combination of Greek and Roman architecture and has a Church Bell brought by Fr.Pascasious O.C.D from Belgium and it is one among the 44 Church Bells belonging to the same make.
+It bears a combination of Greek and Roman architecture and has a Church Bell brought by Fr.Pascasious OCD from Belgium and it is one among the 44 Church Bells belonging to the same make.
 The Missionaries from Belgium selected an engineer from Belgium and native Kunju Contractor to complete the shrine.
 The present residence for the priest was built during the time of Fr.
-Brocard O.C.D.
-In those days St.Xavier Church at Peyad was known as a Partial district comprising Kundamanbhagam.
+Brocard OCD In those days St.Xavier Church at Peyad was known as a Partial district comprising Kundamanbhagam.
 As per Ora Malabaria the diocese of Thiruvananthapuram originated in 1937 July 1 with Rev.Fr.Vincent Dereire as the first Bishop of Thiruvananthapuram who established 15 High Schools, 28 Middle Schools and 68 Primary schools.